 Washington, DC 20013

 You may pay by cash, check, money order, or credit card.
-DC Government accepts Visa and MasterCard.
-DC Government does not accept American Express and Discover.
+For in-person ticket payments, DC Government accepts Visa, MasterCard, Discover and American Express.

 If you are paying with anything other than cash, you must present a valid driver license, DMV-issued ID, passport, or military ID.